AviatrixSystems/Docs/HowTos/general_glossary.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Enterprise Integration Patterns are a catalog of design patterns for integrating both new and existing software.

-* These design patterns provide solutions to known problems that recur in software.
+* These design patterns provide solutions to known problems that recur in a software.
 * Enterprise Information Portal is a knowledge base or resource and networking platform for enterprise employees, partners, or vendors.

 Encryption